 On May 6, 2019, we announced our sixth share repurchase program of up to \$100 million of our common shares.
 No shares were repurchased under this program.
-We do not currently anticipate repurchasing any common shares under this program due to the announced Thermo Fisher merger transaction discussed in Note 1 "Corporate Information."

 On January 31, 2018, we announced our fifth share repurchase program of up to \$200 million of our common shares.
-During the first quarter of 2019, we repurchased 2.0 million QIAGEN shares for \$74.5 million (including transaction costs), respectively, bringing the total shares repurchased under this program to 4.9 million for \$179.1 million (including transaction costs).
+During the ninemonth period ended September 30, 2019, we repurchased 2.0 million QIAGEN shares for \$74.5 million (including transaction costs), bringing the total shares repurchased under this program to 4.9 million for \$179.1 million (including transaction costs).
 This program ended on June 30, 2019.